The algebra of $SL_3(\mathbb{C})$ conformal blocks: Description of the degenerations

-These results are proved by following the program described in \cite{M4}.
+In this section we describe the polytopes $CB_{\Gamma}^*.$ We will do this in steps, by first describing the construction from \cite{M4}.
 First, we degenerate the algebra of conformal blocks $V_{C, \vec{p}}(SL_3(\C))$ to the invariants of a torus in a tensor product of many copies of $V_{0, 3}(SL_3(\C)).$ We begin by choosing a trivalent graph $\Gamma$ of genus $g$ with $n$ leaves labeled $\{1, \ldots, n\}.$

 We consider the forest $\hat{\Gamma}$ of trinodes obtained by splitting every edge of $\Gamma$ not connected to a leaf.
 To each trinode $v \in V(\Gamma)$ we associate a copy of $V_{0, 3}(G)$ and make the tensor product $\bigotimes_{v\in V(\Gamma)} V_{0, 3}(G).$ This algebra carries the action of a large torus $T^{\Gamma},$ built by associating to each edge $e \in E(\hat{\Gamma})$ a product $T\times \C^*$ of a maximal torus $T \subset G$ with the non-zero complex numbers.
 The torus $T^{\Gamma}$ acts on the component $\bigotimes_{v \in V(\Gamma)} V_{0, 3}(\lambda_v, \gamma_v, \eta_v, L_v) \subset \bigotimes_{v \in V(\Gamma)} V_{0, 3}(G)$ with the character obtained as the sum of differences $\sum_{v, v' \in V(\Gamma)} (\lambda_v^*, L_v) - (\lambda_{v'}, L_{v'})$ where $v$ and $v'$ are the end points of $e,$ and $\lambda_v, \lambda_{v'}$ are the weights assigned to the edges which map down to $e$ under the identification map $\hat{\Gamma} \to \Gamma.$